ninarao/webvtt_metadata/README.md

 - for replacing or appending a single element-value pair in a metadata comment block (or creating this element for files that don't have existing comment blocks)
 - works with nonlocal and local elements
 - creates a log of files skipped and files updated
-- new values can be added globally for all files or for individual files using an optional csv
+- a new value can be added globally for all files or new values can be added for individual files using an optional csv
   - if using a csv, the script will skip any files not listed in the csv
-- "NOTE" mode checks .vtt files for NOTE string at start of comment block and adds this if missing (this mode skips .txt files and files without comment blocks)
+- "NOTE" mode checks .vtt files for NOTE string at start of comment block and adds this if missing
+  - this mode skips .txt files and files without comment blocks
 - usage: ``webvtt_whoops.py [path/to/inputfolder]``
   - ``-t`` or ``--txtheader``: applies actions to .txt files as well as .vtt files